-- Some animal studies suggest that milk thistle seeds may be beneficial for heart health, as it may lower cholesterol and blood pressure levels, as well as improving overall cardiovascular function.
+- Some animal studies suggest that milk thistle seeds may be beneficial for heart health, as they may lower cholesterol and blood pressure levels, as well as improve overall cardiovascular function.
+13

 - Anti-inflammatory effects

-- Milk thistle seed extract have been traditionally used as anti-inflammatory, and some in-vitro and animal studies have supported these properties, however more research is needed to confirm if these effects apply to humans.
+- Milk thistle seed extract has been traditionally used as an anti-inflammatory, and some in-vitro and animal studies have supported these properties, however, more research is needed to confirm if these effects apply to humans.
+14

 - Boosting the Immune system